Graphene nanotubes for anti-static textile coatings: ESD safety in compliance with international standards

 The extremely low dosage required of graphene nanotubes creates the opportunity to produce colorful solutions where desired.

-0.25-1.5 wt.% TUBALL™ MATRIX 814 beta for 105-109 Ω/sq with maintained color.
-OCSiAl internal PVC plastisol formulation.
+0.25–1.5 wt.% of TUBALL™ MATRIX 814 for 105-109 Ω/sq with maintained color.
+OCSiAl internal PVC-plastisol formulation.
 Sample thickness: 2 mm.
 ASTM D257

-Surface resistivity 107 Ω/sq
+Surface resistivity of 107 Ω/sq

 Key benefit 3: Standard processing and mixing equipment